Hosting Your Own Web Pages

 If you prefer not to run your own web server computer (probably a wise decision), there are still a lot of options and choices you need to make.
 Here you'll learn what it means to host a website, what you'll need, all the different options and costs, and a FAQ.

 Free Web Hosting is a directory list of free web hosting providers, with over 400 of the best free web space hosting sites with reviews, testimonials, and ratings, and is updated daily.
 Some sites will display ads as part of your site -- look at Free Web Hosting's "Forced Ads" column.

-More information on using Apache with Microsoft Windows (much of it technical) can be found at the Apache Web Server site.
+More information on using Apache with Microsoft Windows (much of it technical) can be found at the Apache Lounge site.

 You can download the latest versions of Apache from this site, ready to install on Windows PC and laptops.
 Highly recommended by our webmaster.